Gargaj/Bonzomatic/README.md

     "frameRate": 60.0, // frames per second
     "progressive": true, // progressive or interleaved?
   },
+  // this section is if you want to customise colors to your liking "theme":{
+    "text": "FFFFFF", // color format is "RRGGBB" or "AARRGGBB" in hexadecimal "comment": "00FF00",
+    "number": "FF8000",
+    "op": "FFCC00",
+    "keyword": "FF6600",
+    "type": "00FFFF",
+    "builtin": "44FF88",
+    "preprocessor": "C0C0C0",
+    "selection": "C06699CC", // background color when selecting text "charBackground":   "C0000000", // if set, this value will be used (instead of gui opacity) behind characters },
   "postExitCmd":"copy_to_dropbox.bat" // this command gets ran when you quit Bonzomatic, and the shader filename gets passed to it as first parameter.
 Use this to take regular backups.
 }
 ```